Nonhomogeneous elastic turbulence in the two-dimensional Taylor-Couette flow: Results

-As for kinetic energy spectra (Fig.~\ref{fig:spectra_Wi25}a and Fig.~\ref{fig:spectra_Wi25}c for $Wi=25$, and Appendix B for other values of $Wi$), we find that the temporal ones, $\mathcal{E}_k(f,r)$, are essentially characterized by a single-power-law behavior, of exponent $2.3<\zeta_k<3.3$.
-Here, only a slight tendency of the spectrum to become steeper for $f \gtrsim 10$ is observed.
-The values of $\zeta_k$ appear compatible with those in the majority of elastic turbulence experiments, but somehow larger than those found in the 3D Taylor-Couette flow~\cite{groisman_2004,Liu_Khomami_2013}.
-Spatial spectra, $\mathcal{E}_k(m,r)$ display a clearer transition, which becomes more evident closer to the inner cylinder, between a low-wavenumber range, where $\sigma_k \simeq 2.9$, and a high-wavenumber one, where $\sigma_k \simeq 6.1$.
+As for kinetic energy spectra (Fig.~\ref{fig:spectra_Wi25}a and Fig.~\ref{fig:spectra_Wi25}c for $Wi=25$, and Appendix B for other values of $Wi$), we find that the temporal ones, $\mathcal{E}_k(f,r)$, are characterized by a power-law behavior, of exponent $2.3<\zeta_k<3.3$, at relatively low frequencies.
+Nevertheless, also here a tendency of the spectrum to become steeper for $f \gtrsim 10$ is observed.
+The extensions of these subranges are comparable with those found from elastic energy spectra.
+The values of $\zeta_k$ mentioned above appear compatible with those in the majority of elastic turbulence experiments, but somehow larger than those found in some previous numerical and experimental studies in the 3D Taylor-Couette flow~\cite{groisman_2004,Liu_Khomami_2013}.
+Sufficiently far from the inner boundary, and independently of $Wi$ (see Fig.~\ref{fig:coefficient_all}a), however, they are not far from $\zeta_k \approx 3$, as also recently reported from experimental spectra of azimuthal velocity fluctuations at mid gap~\cite{zhang2025experimental}.
+Spatial spectra, $\mathcal{E}_k(m,r)$ display a clearer transition, which becomes more evident closer to the inner cylinder, between a low-wavenumber range, where $\sigma_k \simeq 2.9$, and a high-wavenumber one, where possibly $\sigma_k \approx 6.1$.
 The wavenumber at which such a shift occurs is not far from the value of $m_\text{shift}$ obtained for the elastic energy spectra.
-The robustness of this observation when changing the Weissenberg number (see Appendix B) suggests that the shift of power-law behavior detected in $\mathcal{E}_k(m,r)$ is a byproduct of the one manifesting in $\mathcal{E}_e(m,r)$.
+The robustness of this observation when changing the Weissenberg number (see Appendix B) suggests that the shift of decay behavior detected in $\mathcal{E}_k(m,r)$ is a byproduct of the one manifesting in $\mathcal{E}_e(m,r)$.
 We remark that the values of $\sigma_k$ for $m<m_\text{shift}$ are larger than those (at mid gap) from 3D DNS~\cite{song2023self}.
 Moreover, we stress that well outside the boundary layer ($r>r_{BL,k}$) kinetic energy spectra are much steeper (not shown), coherently with the decay of elastic turbulence in this outer region (see Fig.~\ref{fig:bl}).
 Finally, the larger values of the spectral slopes (in both the frequency and wavenumber domains) with respect to those found in experiments~\cite{groisman_2004} and 3D DNS~\cite{song2023self} suggest that three-dimensionality promotes energetic small scales, while in 2D the flow is smoother and more dominated by larger structures.

 A more global view of the radial dependency of the exponents of the temporal and spatial spectra (for both elastic and kinetic energy) is provided in Fig.~\ref{fig:coefficient_all} for all the supercritical cases explored.
 Note that here we refer to the scaling subranges $f<5$ and $m<m_\text{shift}$ only.
 Moreover, the different curves are plotted only for distances $\eta \leq r \leq r_{BL,e}$ and $\eta \leq r \leq r_{BL,k}$, meaning inside the boundary layers, where spectra can be reasonably described by power-law functions.
 Clearly, in the region immediately adjacent to the inner wall, viscosity dominates and one cannot expect power-law scaling.
 As it can be seen, all the exponents associated with the elastic energy spectra (Fig.~\ref{fig:coefficient_all}b) are almost constant (roughly between $1$ and $2$), except for $Wi=100$, with $\sigma_e$ further increasing (outwards in $r$) to $\approx 3$.
 As for kinetic energy spectra, the exponents $\zeta_k$ weakly vary with $r$ in the range $2 \lesssim \zeta_k \lesssim 4$.
 The exponents $\sigma_k$ behave quite similarly, but also exhibit fast growth close to the edge of the boundary layer.
 Such increase appears dynamically consistent, as the boundary layer delimits the energetically active turbulent region, beyond which velocity fluctuations decay.